All Episodes

 All my close votes, he's always with me, said Dingy Harry, whether it's the budget or energy issues, no matter what it is, he's always with us.

-He's done, he just he just doesn't vote right on a rock.
+He just doesn't vote right on a rock.

 Well, why would I want to throw away a good vote like that?

-Now, this is Dingy Harry who admits he hates McCain.
+Now, this is Dingy Harry, who admits he hates McCain.

-Just he hates McCain through and through.
+He hates McCain through and through.

-What a bold statement, and nobody's reacting as he um honestly admits to hating McCain.
+What a bold statement, and nobody's reacting.

-But I I mentioned this primarily to put in context that the talk is still out there about uh Lieberman uh being the vice presidential pick in the McCain camp still sampling people, getting their ideas on this.
+But I mentioned this primarily to put in context that the talk is still out there about Lieberman being the vice presidential pick.

-We we shared that statement with you yesterday.
+We shared that statement with you yesterday.

-There will not be a pro-choice vice president to nominate, but I'm telling you there's some some uh you know, people not getting the message inside the McCain campaign, the rhino's in his campaign, and they're still putting it out there.
+But I'm telling you, there's some people not getting the message inside the McCain campaign, the rhinos in his campaign, and they're still putting it out there.

 He's got a great temperament.